drashland/website-v2/docs/line/v1.x/2_tutorials/2_creating_a_cli/1_entry_points.md

 > This command is actually the command you specified with the `--name` option
 > when installing this CLI.

-Also take note that this approach may cause ambiguity to some users.
+Also take note that this approach may cause ambiguity to some users beacuse `<COMMAND>` can mean anything at first glance.